ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 kubectl get events --sort-by=.metadata.creationTimestamp
 ```

-To portforward and view sample application
+To portforward from your AKS cluster and view sample application on a local browser
 ```
 kubectl port-forward nodejs-example-chart-deployment-55dfccccf6-wsb9d 3000
 ```
 again the actual deployment name will be different.

-# Chapter two learning
+You should see the remote application deployed on AKS and forwarded to your local machine http://localhost:3000

+# Expose the application to the world

-Create an ingress controller
+We need to create an ingress controller

+There is a helm template already for this
 ```
 helm install stable/nginx-ingress --namespace kube-system --set controller.replicaCount=2
 ```

-check on the deployment
+check on the deployment (this can take a while)

 ```
 kubectl get service -l app=nginx-ingress --namespace kube-system